Beat the Heat: Essential Tips for Hiking in Arizona and Southern Utah

 Pro Tip: Buffs and Bandanas

-A buff or bandana can be incredibly versatile.
+Don’t forget a sun protection neck buff or bandana for added coverage.
 Wet it and wear it around your neck or head for a cooling effect, or use it to wipe sweat away.
 It can also serve as additional sun protection for your neck and face.

 4. Sun Protection is Non-Negotiable